Questions and Answers: Branston Lease Extensions

-• We are in the throws of buying a home (a 2 bed flat based inBranston with share of freehold).
-During our search, we were always looking at properties that had a minimum ninety years unexpired.
-We found a place we liked and the selling agent promised us that the lease term was not an issue.
-Today our conveyancers told us the lease only has 73 years and thus requires a lease extension.
+• Me and my husband are hoping to buy a property (a studio flat inBranston with share of freehold).
+Throughout our search, we were always looking at properties that had a minimum 84 years balance left.
+We identified a place we fell in love with and the estate agent promised us that the lease was long albeit not specifying a number.
+This morning our conveyancing practitioners informed us the lease only has seventy years and thus requires a lease extension.
 Should we run away, or do we lower our offer by the estimated difference in value resulting from the short lease term setting aside that money to cover the lease extension?

 • Other Topics